brandt/symlinks/Readme.md

 Credit
 ------

-Symlinks was originally created by Mark Lord (mlord@pobox.com).
+Symlinks was created by Mark Lord.
+Minor modifications made by Jonathon Brandt Buckley.